RasmusOtharKirketerp/xolta_public/README.md

-This will launch a python plot and displays the battery status, solar cell production, and electricity grid consumption metrics for the last many days current day.
+This will launch a python plots and displays the battery status, solar cell production, and electricity grid consumption metrics for the last many days current day.

 ## Data Sources